 The added logistics of distributing cards and addresses may take a while, so be sure to plan ahead!

-It’s only been a couple of weeks of the “new COVID-19 normal,” but to many of us, it feels like years.
-We’re learning quickly how to adapt and make the most out of our fully virtual world – here’s what we have learned so far, from our personal experience at Sister District HQ and our volunteer leaders across the country.
+We’re still learning how to adapt and make the most out of our fully virtual world – here’s what we have learned so far, from our personal experience at Sister District HQ and our volunteer leaders across the country.

 Our community has always shown incredible creativity in developing ideas for in-person events that attract a variety of people and achieve meaningful results for candidates.
 In these early days of social distancing, our community is showing great resilience as well.